 Europe has, to many people’s surprise, been the hardest hit region in the world, particularly its biggest cities.
 Planned travel went down by 80–90% to most of these cities and is proving slow to recover.
 High population densities, lots of foreign visitors and crowded streets, plazas, markets and public transport are all factors leading to dramatic infection rates.
 Despite significant drops in numbers there will be a lingering reticence to visit the worse hit cities.

 Lockdowns have been more aggressive in many of the European capital cities like Madrid, Paris, London, Berlin and Brussels than in small towns and rural areas.
 These cities will likely remain riskier places to visit for many months to come as cases ebb and flow.
-With many monuments, attractions, events and parks shut down tourism will likely be under-performing for a long time.
+With many monuments, attractions, events, parks and even hotels shut down tourism will likely be under-performing for a long time.